Attorney sound bite: Kristen Waggoner

 “America was founded on the fundamental freedom of all citizens to live and work without fear of government punishment,” said lead counsel Nicolle Martin, one of nearly 2,300 attorneys allied with Alliance Defending Freedom.
 “Jack simply exercised the long-cherished freedom to not speak by declining to promote a false view of marriage through his creative work.
 It’s outrageous that the government would turn its guns on Jack and threaten him with a potential jail sentence unless he says and does what the government demands.”

-In July 2012, Charlie Craig and David Mullins asked Jack Phillips, owner of Masterpiece Cakeshop, to make a wedding cake to celebrate their same-sex ceremony.
-In an exchange lasting about 30 seconds, Phillips politely declined, explaining that he would gladly make them any other type of baked item they wanted but that he could not make a cake promoting a same-sex ceremony because of his faith.
+In July 2012, Charlie Craig and David Mullins asked Jack Phillips, owner of Masterpiece Cakeshop, to design a wedding cake to celebrate their same-sex ceremony.
+In an exchange lasting about 30 seconds, Phillips politely declined, explaining that he would gladly make them any other type of baked item they wanted but that he could not design a cake promoting a same-sex ceremony because of his faith.
 Craig and Mullins, now represented by the American Civil Liberties Union, immediately left the shop and later filed a complaint

 with the Colorado Civil Rights Division.